 After several minutes of searching, this young man finally stumbled upon a textbook his professor had loaned him.
 Finally!
 He opened it up to the page where he’d seen the note.
 It read, “Be careful of the settings, or you’ll go nowhere fast!”
 And below that was a brief explanation.
 The experimental time machine he had built was apparently working, but something had apparently led time itself to freeze in place.

 Those few extra lines didn’t give him any new information.
 But he pondered that “nowhere fast” expression for a few minutes… And a light seemed to turn on in his mind.
 What exactly is the nature of “nowhere”?
 Then it struck him.
 He knew what the problem had been.
 He had set the machine to go “nowhere”.
 So it had gone nowhere indeed – but in space-time.
 It hadn’t moved.
 It couldn’t move.
 Not through space, not through time.

 That was the problem.
-But what to do to resolve it?
-He didn’t want to risk any more, but he also couldn’t stay in a perpetually frozen world forever.
+But what could he do to resolve it?
+He didn’t want to take any more risks, but he also couldn’t stay in a perpetually frozen world forever.
 He was going to have to do something.
-After a few hours of intense calculations, erasures, frustrations, he gave up.
+After a few hours of intense calculations, erasures and frustrations, he gave up.
 The only solution, the best solution he could think of, was simple, but untested.
 He hadn’t been able to evaluate what might happen.

 Going back to the time machine, he sat in the chair and stared at the dials.
 He had set the machine to go “nowhere”, or right to the same time so as not to lose any time.
 Apparently, though, this led to some kind of bug whereby it also froze time entirely.
 He decided to try something.
 He set the machine to one minute before his previous attempt.
 Maybe this would be enough to unfreeze time.
 Nervously, he pressed the button.